cs124/pa0-jupyter-tutorial/platform/Windows.md

 ### Installation Steps

-1. **Open PowerShell as Administrator**

-2. **Install WSL with Ubuntu**
+1. Open PowerShell on your machine.
+You can find it by looking up "PowerShell" in any search bar.

+2. Run this command to install WSL first: wsl --install

-   Run this single command:
+3. Run this single command to install Ubuntu:

        wsl --install -d Ubuntu

    This process may take several minutes depending on your internet connection.
 You may be asked to reboot your computer and/or create a Linux username and password.

-5. **Verify installation**

-   Once setup is complete, you should see a terminal prompt that looks something like:
+4. Once setup is complete, you should see a terminal prompt that looks something like:

        username@computername:~$